 How often should I cut my lawn?

 There's no set frequency to how often you should cut your lawn.
-Really, as often as it needs it, Ideally, no more than than 1/3 of its height
+Really, as often as it needs it, Ideally, no more than one third of the leaf height

-Our schedule aims to maintain reasonable height throughout the year so you don't have to worry about the lawn
+Our schedule aims to maintain reasonable height throughout the year so you can maintain peace of mind all throughout the year

 How do I maintain a thick and healthy lawn?